AIM Program (Advanced Immersion and Mentoring)

 AIM Scholars participating in the residential experience also participate in the following opportunities:

 In addition to the above, AIM Scholars work on a personal reflection, addressing the value of the AIM summer experience and how it translates into their college years.
-Scholars present their personal reflections to their peers and mentors at the end of the five weeks, alongside an overview of each scholar's academic work and their experiences working in their teams.
+Scholars present their personal reflections to members of the AIM Scholars Summer Program and mentors at the end of the five weeks, alongside an overview of each scholar's academic work and their experiences working in their teams.

 Virtual Experience